 4. Create healthy habits 15 minutes at a time

-South asian man exercising
+South Asian man exercising

 After the walking challenge was complete, I needed to give myself other goals to help create healthy habits that would keep me in a good mood and feeling self-confident.
 I challenged myself to do simple exercises in my room like 10 push-ups,10 sit-ups, 10 squats, and 10 lunges 3 times.
 It usually took about 15 minutes.